 Commercial general liability, including contractual coverage, and products or completed operations coverage (if applicable), with minimum liability limits not less than $700,000 per person and $5,000,000 per occurrence unless additional coverage is required by the State.
 The State is to be named as an additional insured on a primary, non-contributory basis for any liability arising directly or indirectly under or in connection with this Contract.

 Automobile liability for owned, non-owned and hired autos with minimum liability limits not less than $700,000 per person and $5,000,000 per occurrence.
-The State is to be named as an additional insured on a primary, non-contributory basis.

 Errors and Omissions liability with minimum liability limits of $1,000,000 per claim and in the aggregate.
 Coverage for the benefit of the State shall continue for a period of two (2) years after the date of service provided under this Contract.